It’s About Time

 - The GDPR requires organizations to deploy mandated measures to inform, protect and serve the individuals whose personal data they hold, including notifications at the time of data collection, receiving consent and processing requests “to be forgotten.”

 - Further procedures, related to potential data breaches, need to be implemented, including the ability to detect and report breaches to the relevant supervisory authority as well as notifications to affected individuals.

 - It’s critical to begin educating employees early regarding the GDPR at a high level and how it will impact their roles down the road.
 Your internal users–including IT privileged users, business users and third-party contractors–can serve as the greatest guardians of the GDPR cause, but also pose your greatest threat if security awareness about personal data is not embedded in your organization’s culture from the start.

 In order to get started with your GDPR action plan, it’s important to focus on the key overarching GDPR requirements one at a time!
-To learn how ObserveIT’s User Behavior Monitoring and Analytics Solution can help you meet multiple GDPR requirements as well as establish an internal culture of GDPR-awareness in your organization, read this informative whitepaper.
+To learn how ObserveIT’s Insider Threat Management tool can help you meet multiple GDPR requirements as well as establish an internal culture of GDPR-awareness in your organization, read this informative whitepaper.

 Want to see how ObserveIT can help you prepare for GDPR?